-- Helps Members to maximise the quality and availability of sound production technology.
+- Help EBU Members to maximise the quality and availability of sound production technology.

-- We take into consideration your feedback when making contributions to ITU and ETSI standards and organize seminars and trainings to enable you to use new technologies and share best practice.
+- Take into consideration professional users' feedback when making contributions to ITU and ETSI standards and organize seminars and trainings to enable you to use new technologies and share best practice.

-The EBU Strategic Programme on Audio Systems (formerly FAR) provides guidance to help broadcasters make the move to new (IP-based) audio systems, provides input to ITU and ETSI standardization, and organize seminars and workshops to enable sharing of best practices in new audio production technology.
+The EBU Audio Systems group (formerly FAR) provides guidance to help broadcasters make the move to new (IP-based) audio systems, provides input to ITU and ETSI standardization, and organize seminars and workshops to enable sharing of best practices in new audio production technology.

 Audio systems target the development of the missing ecosystem that links content creators with the sound rendering function in end-users devices.